 In former times, Wolf clan members produced warriors, teachers and scouts.

 Bizhiw, the Lynx, representing one of the three warrior clans of the Ojibweg, symbolizes the virtues of Resolution and Fortitude.
 Bizhiw’s primary diet on earth consists mainly of rabbits, birds, and small game.
 GICHI-MANIDOO blessed bizhiw with four legs to feel the earth under its paws at every given moment.
-To the Anishinaabeg, the tracks bizhiw leave behind are mino-mashkiki, or sacred medicine, as he reminds us how we are to walk mino-bimaadiziwin miikana akiing, the good life road on Earth, “how to walk it in delicate balance and beauty with nature.”¹ Lynx is regarded as a great teacher and is associated with a larger family that inhabits high up in the night sky as well as in the underground of lakes and rivers.
+To the Anishinaabeg, the tracks bizhiw leave behind are mino-mashkiki, or sacred medicine, as he reminds us how we are to walk mino-bimaadiziwin miikana akiing, the good life road on Earth, “how to walk it in delicate balance and beauty with nature.”¹ Lynx is regarded as a great teacher and is associated with a larger family that inhabits high up in the night sky as well as in the undergrounds of earth, lakes, and rivers.

 We call these spiritual beings Mishi-bizhiw, The Great Lynx.